Veto TypeScript SDK

 Native TypeScript SDK for AI agent authorization.
-Works with any JavaScript or TypeScript agent framework.
-Two lines of code to add runtime guardrails.
+Works with OpenAI, Anthropic, Vercel AI SDK, LangChain.js, and MCP.
+Type-safe, zero dependencies in local mode, two lines of code to add runtime guardrails.

 TypeScript AI agent guardrails with veto-sdk

 The Veto TypeScript SDK provides runtime authorization for AI agents built in JavaScript or TypeScript.
 It intercepts tool calls before execution, validates them against your policies, and enforces allow/deny/approval decisions.
-Works with OpenAI, Anthropic, LangChain, Vercel AI SDK, MCP, and custom agents.
+Works with OpenAI, Anthropic, Vercel AI SDK, LangChain.js, MCP, and custom agents.
+Runs in Node.js, Deno, Bun, Cloudflare Workers, and Vercel Edge.

 Installation